 - Andrew joined Coolabah Capital, which manages Smarter Money Investments’ funds, in 2015.
 He is involved in credit risk analysis, quantitative asset pricing, and assisting with portfolio management.
 He was the Credit Strategist at the $5.5 billion Australian fixed-income manager Vianova (2008-2013), and its successor Brookline Partners (2014-2015), where he was responsible for all quantitative and qualitative credit analysis and valuation, as well as having input into macroeconomic strategy.
 He has over 15 years buy-side experience analysing Australian and indeed overseas credits from a bottom-up and top-down perspective and built and maintained the credit process at Perennial, Vianova and Brookline.
 Prior to Vianova, Andrew was a Senior Credit Analyst at the $6 billion fixed-income fund manager Perennial Investment Partners (2001-2008) where he designed and implemented Perennial’s in-house credit risk pricing models.
 After 3 years working as an economist with various government agencies in Australia and overseas, Andrew started his private sector career at NAB where he spent 7 years working as an Economist focussing on quantitative industry analysis for Australia, the UK and the US.
 At NAB Andrew was heavily involved in developing commodity price and commercial property forecasting models that consistently outperformed consensus expectations.

-Dr Stephen Parker, Junior Portfolio Manager & Risk Analyst
+Dr Stephen Parker, Portfolio Manager & Quant Analyst

 Jason Lindeman, Senior Credit Analyst